 Single trip / Multi-trip / Long-stay (backpackers) Insurance

 Single trip insurance normally only covers trips up to a maximum of 31 days.
 If you travel more than twice a year, you’ll nearly always save money by opting for an annual multi-trip policy.
 However, these policies often impose limitations on the length of any one trip (generally around three months).
 Always check the small print.
 If this is the case, and you’re off on a long trip, then you’ll need to opt for backpackers / long-stay insurance, often available for up to 18 months.
 Furthermore, if you’re a digital nomad or staying away for more than 18 months, you may find that a lot of insurance providers only let you renew your insurance from your home country.
-Two exceptions we know are >World Nomads and Worldwide Insure, which you can start / renew anywhere.
+Two exceptions we know are World Nomads and True Traveller, which you can start / renew anywhere.

 What cover do you need?

 This is likely the most important thing you’ll need.
 The recommended minimum amount to be covered for is £2 million.
 Ours covers us for £5 million.
 You should also be covered for emergency evacuation and return to your home country (for example if you hurt yourself in the woods and need to be flown to a hospital / if you need to be flown back to your home country for treatment there).
 Also check the policy on existing medical conditions.
 You’ll unlikely be covered for these while abroad and it’s important to disclose them to your insurance provider.

 Most travel insurance policies include some cover for your personal items.
 There will a limit for any one item (for example £1,500 in total but only £300 for any one item).
 This becomes quite limiting if you are carrying valuables such as a laptop.
 For these, you have two options.
 Either add these items to your home insurance and double check that it includes cover when abroad.
 Or you can take out a specific insurance policy for your valuables.
 Companies that have been recommended to us include Protect My Bubble and Photo Guard.